Anthonyg5005/hf-scripts/README.md

 - EXL2 Private Quant
   - Allows you to quantize to exl2 using colab.
 This version creates a exl2 quant to upload to private repo.
 Should work on any Linux jupyterlab server with CUDA, ROCM should be supported by exl2 but not tested.

+- Upload folder to repo
+  - Uploads user specified folder to specified repo, can create private repos too.
+Not the same as git commit and push, instead uploads any additional files.

 - Download models
   - Make sure you have [requests](https://pypi.org/project/requests/) and [tqdm](https://pypi.org/project/tqdm/) installed.
 You can install them with '`pip install requests tqdm`'.
 To use the script, open a terminal and run '`python download-model.py USER/MODEL:BRANCH`'.
 There's also a '`--help`' flag to show the available arguments.
 To download from private repositories, make sure to login using '`huggingface-cli login`' or (not recommended) `HF_TOKEN` environment variable.